Can Dogs Burp?

 What to Do About Your Dog Burping All The Time

-As mentioned, the occasional burping is nothing to be too concerned over, but if you think they have excessive gas or you want to make sure your dog has a healthy digestive system, there are a few things to try.
+As mentioned, the occasional burping is nothing to be too concerned about, but if you think they have excessive gas production or you want to look after your dog's digestive health, there are a few things to try.

 Changing Their Diet